What is the Bing redirect virus Mac?

 3. Reset Mozilla Firefox

-Double-check whether Bing redirect virus has been completely removed
+Double-check whether Bing malware has been completely removed

-For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this malware are left inside your Mac.
+For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this redirect are left inside your Mac.